anthony2013101/Inventory_Management_System/README.md

-# Library Management System Project
+# Student Grade Management System Project

-This project is a Library Management System that provides both a librarian interface for managing the library inventory and a user interface for searching, checking in and checking out books.
+This project is a Student Grade Management System that includes interfaces for student login to view scorecards and grades and a teacher interface to assign scores and grades for enrolled students.

 ### Features:

-#### Librarian Interface:
+#### Student Interface:
-- Add, remove, and search for books in the library inventory.
-- Generate reports of books borrowed and books available in the inventory.
+- Students can log in using their assigned username and password to view their scorecards and grades in enrolled courses.

-#### User Interface:
+#### Teacher Interface:
-- Search for books based on title, author, genre, release year, or other criteria.
-- Check-in and check-out books if they are available in the inventory.
+- Teachers can assign scores and grades to all students enrolled in their courses.

 #### Database Management:
-- All data is stored in a local MySQL server for efficient data management and retrieval.
-(CRUD)
+- All student and grade data are stored in a local MySQL database for efficient data management.

-#### Optional Additional Features:
+### Additional Features:
-- User profiles for tracking individual preferences and borrowing history.
-- Book recommendation system based on user preferences and borrowing patterns.
-- Enhanced book search capabilities allowing users to find books by various criteria such as author, genre, release year, etc.
+- User-friendly interfaces for students and teachers to interact with the system.
+- Course enrollment management for students and score assignment for teachers.

 ### How to Run:
 1. Clone this repository.
 2. Set up a local MySQL server and configure the database connection in the code.
-3. Run `python main.py` to start the Library Management System.
+3. Run `python main.py` to start the Student Grade Management System.

-Feel free to customize and extend the features in the system to suit your needs.
-Have fun exploring the world of library management!
+Customize and expand the features to meet your project goals and enjoy exploring student grade management functionalities!